What is the Host Homes Program?

 - All decisions regarding activities and discipline for the youth are to be made by the Host Home Coordinator.

-A family who is willing to open its doors and heart to a youth in need.
+A Host Home family must be willing to open its doors and heart to a youth in need.
 The family must be able to insure that the youth will be safe, warm and fed while staying at the Host Home.
 A Host Home family must also be willing to provide guidance and a listening ear to the youth but must not attempt to counsel the youth.
 The Host Home family must also have the ability to host 1 to 3 youths in a 12 month perior and be willing to work with the Host Homes staff.